WiseLibs/super-templates/docs/lang.md

 {{end}}
 ```

-You can use `else-if` chains, just like regular programming languages.
+You can use "else if" chains, just like in regular programming languages.

 ```
 {{if user.age >= 21}}